Using Competitive Research to Drive Marketing Strategy

 The goal of this research is to understand your competitors' customer journeys.
 In doing so, you can capture ideas for improving your own.
 For tips on documenting a customer journey, check out this resource from User Interviews.

 You should also follow the company on social media.
 Examine how frequently the company posts, what it talks about, and how people engage online.
 By following your competitors, you will gain valuable insight into their reputation, customer perspective, messaging, and positioning.
-The more you understand how your competition communicates its offerings, the easier it will be to identify potential weaknesses.
+The more you understand how your competitors communicate their offerings, the easier it will be to identify potential weaknesses.

 Example: When Nintendo developed the Wii console, it intended to create an easy-to-play system that the entire family could enjoy.
 It studied the market and learned that many children and older adults did not purchase their competitors' consoles because they were too complex.
 By understanding their competitors' strengths and weaknesses, Nintendo could exploit this weakness and tap into a new market.